Back to: SQL Server Tutorial For Beginners and Professionals

 -- Function with SCHEMABINDING option ALTER FUNCTION fn_GetEmployeesByGender ( @Gender INT ) RETURNS TABLE WITH SCHEMABINDING AS RETURN (SELECT Name, Gender, CAST(DOB AS DATE) AS DOB FROM dbo.Employee WHERE Gender = @Gender)

-Now let’s try to delete the Employee table as shown below.
+Now let’s try to delete the Employee table by executing the below DROP table statement.

 DROP TABLE Employee